Akuli/oomph/docs/implicit-conversions.md

 as it could mean `Outer(foo)` or `Outer(Inner(foo))`.
 However, an instance of `Bar` can be implicitly converted to type `Outer`, and that means `Outer(Inner(bar))`.

-These rules are intentionally weak.
-For example, `1 == "2"` is an error.

 There are some special cases:
 - If the argument of the built-in `print` function is not a string, its `.to_string()`